-Where is the wonder and invention?
+Where is the wonder and invention in our schooling?
 How much impact do school leaders really have on their schools curriculum design?
-The thinking behind this post was promoted by a TED Talk and quotation from contemporary artist, Dusin Yellin.
-Which in turn led a further research, reading and listening to, his autodidact affirmations.
+The thinking behind this post was promoted by a TED Talk and quotation from contemporary artist, Dusin Yellin which in turn led a further research, reading and listening to his autodidact affirmations.
 A temporary inquiry free-fall.

 By segregating art from science, physics from music, biology from architecture, we are seriously inhibiting the alchemy of wonder and invention. – Dustin Yellin